Ethiopia inquiry shows Boeing MAX hurtling uncontrolled to disaster

 A final report is due within a year.

-The preliminary report into the Lion Air disaster in Indonesia suggested pilots also lost control after grappling with so-called MCAS software, a new automated anti-stall feature that repeatedly lowered the nose based on faulty sensor data.
+The preliminary report into the crash of a Lion Air 737 MAX in Indonesia suggested pilots also lost control after grappling with the MCAS software, a new automated anti-stall feature that repeatedly lowered the nose based on faulty sensor data.

-“It had to take a second disaster to wake up the major players to pay attention to something that could’ve been resolved after the first disaster,” said one woman, who lost her father in the Ethiopian crash, asking not to be named.
+“It had to take a second disaster to wake up the major players to pay attention to something that could’ve been resolved after the first disaster,” said one woman, who lost her father in the Ethiopian crash, asking not to be identified.

 “Whatever the issues were, they better be 110 percent sure about their resolution, otherwise the 157 lives lost would have been for nothing if something like this happens again.
 This is a lesson to not take shortcuts in order to try and save bucks.”

-U.S. regulator the Federal Aviation Administration, under fire for its certification of the MAX, cautioned the inquiry was not over.
+The U.S. Federal Aviation Administration regulator, under fire for its certification of the MAX, cautioned the inquiry was not over.
 “As we learn more about the accident and findings become available, we will take appropriate action,” it said.

-Boeing may press to know how crew members responded to problems triggered by the faulty data.
+Boeing may press to know more about how crew members responded to problems triggered by the faulty data.
 Questions on whether the pilots had leveled out the plane before disengaging MCAS and how many times MCAS activated were not answered at the news conference in Addis Ababa that lasted about 40 minutes.

-The New York Times quoted Dagmawit as saying pilots turned MCAS off and on, which is not the step recommended in published Boeing procedures telling crew to leave it off once disabled.
+The New York Times quoted the Ethiopian government’s Dagmawit as saying pilots turned MCAS off and on, which is not the step recommended in published Boeing procedures telling crew to leave it off once disabled.

-With bereaved families angry and confused, relatives of one woman killed in the Ethiopian crash filed the first lawsuit on behalf of a U.S. victim in Chicago.
+With bereaved families angry and confused, relatives of an American woman killed in the Ethiopian crash, Samya Stumo, filed the first lawsuit on behalf of a U.S. victim in Chicago.

-The complaint accused Boeing of putting “profits over safety” and also targeted Rosemount Aerospace, the manufacturer of the angle of attack sensor.
+The complaint accused Boeing of putting “profits over safety” and also targeted Rosemount Aerospace Inc, the manufacturer of the angle of attack sensor.

-U.S. consumer activist Ralph Nader, whose niece died in Ethiopia, called for consumers to boycott the MAX.
+Stumo is the niece of consumer activist Ralph Nader, who called for a boycott of the 737 MAX on Thursday.

-Pilots around the world were watching closely too.
+Pilots around the world were watching closely.

 “If the preliminary report from the Ethiopian authorities is accurate, the pilots quickly identified the malfunction and applied the manufacturer’s checklist,” said Captain Jason Goldberg, spokesman for Allied Pilots Association, which represents American Airlines pilots.